 On January 1, 2018, Assembly Bill (AB) 1008 will become law as Government Code § 12952.
 This bill will greatly reduce the situation where a highly qualified job applicant is turned away without even an interview because of a criminal history.
-It will also force employer with five or more employees to look at the merits of a potential hire before even asking about whether someone has a criminal history.
+It will also force employers with five or more employees to look at the merits of a potential hire before even asking about whether someone has a criminal history.

 About This Article Briefly: If you have a criminal record and are applying for a job with an employer having five or more employees, the new Government Code § 12952 improves your chances of being hired and avoiding the stigma of having a criminal record.
 If you are an employer with five or more employees, you ought to review 12952 to ensure your hiring practices follow its new standards.